Tyrone (name)

 Tyrone is a male given name of Irish origin.
 The name originates from the toponym County Tyrone in Northern Ireland, which in turn derives from the Irish language Tír Eoghain ("land of Eoghan").
-Tír Eoghain was the name of a Gaelic kingdom of Medieval Ireland.
+Tír Eoghain was the name of a Gaelic kingdom of medieval Ireland.
 Eoghan is variant of Eógan and Owen, or the Scottish Ewan.
 The name was popularised by American actor Tyrone Power (1914–1958), who descended from a long Irish theatrical line going back to his great-grandfather, the Irish actor and comedian Tyrone Power (1797–1841).
-In the United States, the name has become increasingly popular due to use by members of the African American community.
+In the United States, the name became increasingly popular due to use by African Americans.